874bowen/874bowen/README.md

 - 📫 Check my portfolio website [bowenivan](https://bowenivan.dev)

-- ⚡ Fun fact **I love Postgres because of the Elephant😄 and I would like to 'git'😄 it**
+- ⚡ Fun fact **I love Postgres because of the Elephant🐘 and I would like to 'git'⚡ it**
 - 😄 You can't chase the bag without chasing the bug

 <h3 align="left">Connect with me:</h3>